 Click on the video on the right for an explanation of obstructive sleep apnoea and how it may be affecting your sleep and wellbeing.

 There are two main types of sleep apnoea: Obstructive Sleep Apnoea (OSA) and Central Sleep Apnoea (CSA).
 85% of people with sleep apnoea have OSA, and a sleep test will help your doctor determine which one you have.

 Obstructive sleep apnoea is caused by the muscles in the back of your throat relaxing and interfering with your breathing while you sleep.

 The picture on the left shows air flowing through the nose and mouth during breathing in a person without sleep apnoea.
 Click to scroll and see what happens during sleep apnoea.

-Your airway may narrow or be completely blocked many times per night without you being aware of it.
+or be completely blocked many times per night without you being aware of it.
 This constant narrowing and blocking of the airway reduces oxygen to the brain, making you feel sleepy and without energy the next day.

 When your airway is completely blocked, your brain responds to the low oxygen level in your blood by briefly waking you from sleep so that you can take a breath.
 Your partner may notice that you make a gasping or choking sound when this happens.
 Constantly being woken up during the night means you don't get into a deep sleep, so you don't wake up feeling refreshed and energetic.